How to optimize your Amazon listing to beat the competition

 Product images

-The product title puts your product in front of potential customers, while your main image gets them to click to your listing.
+The product title puts your product in front of potential customers.
+The main product image gets them to click on your listing.

 Amazon is particularly strict when it comes to your main image.
 Always follow Amazon’s image requirements to avoid your account being suspended.
 Be sure your image is at least 1,000 pixels wide or tall so that it is zoomable for customers.